squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

         link: mailto:<email-address>
     ```

-    Finally, you can specify a URL within your side, such as to your contact
+    Finally, you can specify a URL within your site, such as to your contact
     page.
 It is possible to specify only the path to the page:

     ```yaml